-Affected parties of a PII breach should be notified within forty-five (45) days19 of the determination of the breach being made and of properly identifying the affected parties.
-When notifying an affected party, timing, source of the notice, content, and the method of notification should be considered.20 PRDOH is responsible for notifying the parties affected by the breach.
-The communication should include a description consisting of dates, the type of PII involved, steps that the PRDOH CDBG-DR Program have taken to mitigate harms caused by the breach, as well as a point of contact person along with their information.
+Affected parties of a PII breach should be notified forty-five (45) days28 after the breach has been detected and parties affected have been identified.
+When notifying an affected party, timing, source of the notice, content, and the method of notification should be considered.29 PRDOH is responsible for notifying the parties affected by the breach.
+The communication should include a description consisting of dates, the type of PII involved, steps that the PRDOH CDBG-DR Program have taken to mitigate harms caused by the breach, steps they would need to take to further protect themselves from the breach, as well as a point of contact person along with their information.